Azure/batch-shipyard/recipes/README.md

 # Batch Shipyard Recipes
+Batch Shipyard can accommodate most containerized Batch and HPC workloads.
-This directory contains recipes and sample batch-style container workloads for use with Batch Shipyard on Azure Batch.
+This directory contains recipes and sample container workloads.
 Please note that all recipes have sample configurations that you can use to quickly get going, however, some of the config files cannot be used as-is as they may need to be modified for specific values (such as the `credentials.yaml` file which needs to be populated with your Batch and Storage account credentials).
 Please review each config file you are planning on using and modify accordingly.
-As the config samples are bare examples only, you will need to configure them to your liking for actual workloads.
+As these recipe configuration are intended to show example usage, you will need to modify and configure them for your actual workloads.

 If you would like to contribute your recipe, please take a look at [this guide](../docs/98-contributing-recipes.md) before submitting a